adamtow/notecuts/docs/English.md

 - Shortcuts 2.2
 - iCloud Notes, Evernote, or Dropbox
-- [Cronios](http://cronios.com) is required if you want to run shortcuts automatically in the background
+- [Cronios](http://cronios.com) is required if you want to run shortcuts automatically in the background.
 - (Optional) [Silent audio file](#silence) in the Music app on your iOS device.

 ****